rsennrich/subword-nmt/README.md

   use the argument `--dropout 0.1` for `subword-nmt apply-bpe` to randomly drop out possible merges.
   Doing this on the training corpus can improve quality of the final system; at test time, use BPE without dropout.
   In order to obtain reproducible results, argument `--seed` can be used to set the random seed.

+  **Note:** In the original paper, the authors used BPE-Dropout on each new batch separately.
+You can copy the training corpus several times to get similar behavior to obtain multiple segmentations for the same sentence.

 - support for glossaries:
   use the argument `--glossaries` for `subword-nmt apply-bpe` to provide a list of words and/or regular expressions